 Some obese people don’t have the tendency towards ectopic fat and have less risk of diabetes.
 However, losing weight, especially around the belly, will still help protect them from the disease and boost their health in many other ways as well.
 To lose invisible ectopic fat, people generally need to lose visible fat, too.

-3. Mitochondria, the batteries in our cells, generate waste products, including free radicals, kept in check by antioxidants.
+These batteries in our cells generate waste products, including free radicals, kept in check by antioxidants.
 You’ve probably seen the word antioxidants on vitamin labels.
 If you are short on antioxidants, the mitochondria don’t work as well and will produce less of the insulin you need to manage your blood sugar.

 When you’re stressed the last thing you want to hear from your doctor is that you need to lose weight — or you’ll get sick.
 But don’t ignore this advice.
 Over time, uncontrolled high blood sugar can lead to damaged eyes.